-To ensure your mom or dad with dementia is not able to lock themselves inside of a bedroom, you may want to remove locks from the doors in the home.
-For individuals with advanced dementia, installing a baby monitor in the room is an easy way for Alzheimer’s or dementia caregivers to prevent accidents and keep a family member safe.
+To ensure your mom or dad with dementia is not able to lock themselves inside of a bedroom, you may want to remove locks from the interior doors inside the home.
+If you’re an Alzheimer’s or dementia caregiver for a family member with advanced dementia, an easy tip you should use to prevent accidents and increase safety is to install baby monitors in various rooms.
 Other dementia care safety measures include making sure closet shelves are accessible and providing seating near the bed to help with dressing.
 Consider setting out their clothes for them to avoid injuries when reaching for clothing items in the closet.

 Garage & Basement Safety

 Garages and basements contain dangerous appliances that can harm an individual with dementia.
 A vital safety tip for dementia caregivers includes restricting access to weed trimmers, bikes, lawnmowers, snowblowers, and other large equipment.
 Keep these items out of reach or in a secured area.
 If an individual living with dementia is no longer able to drive, a caregiver should lock each vehicle to prevent injury.
 You may also want to consider covering or removing the vehicle to prevent accidents and temptations to drive.